 Laguna Beach is prolifically creative – the local Festival of Arts stretches over July and August, featuring art shows and demos by 140 artists in media ranging from scrimshaw to furniture.
 The festival culminates with a reenactment of famous paintings by costumed actors, accompanied by an orchestra.

 Detour: Nearby Crystal Cove is great for camping, plus it’s an underwater park where you can go scuba diving or tide-pooling, and fish, kayak and surf along the undeveloped shoreline.

 10. Lake Tahoe

 Best beach for beaches at altitude

-Lest you get complacent, combing only the ocean shores, remember inland marvels like Lake Tahoe.
-In summer it’s California’s favorite high-altitude escape: a sparkling diamond tucked in the craggy Sierra Nevada Mountains.
+Lest you get complacent, combing only the ocean shores, remember the inland marvels that is Lake Tahoe.
+In summer, it’s California’s favorite high-altitude escape: a sparkling diamond tucked in the craggy Sierra Nevada Mountains.

 In South Lake Tahoe, the nicest strands are Pope Beach, Kiva Beach and Baldwin Beach.
 Elsewhere, beaches dot the rim, like always-busy Zephyr Cove with its sandy, mile-long shoreline.
 Sheer granite cliffs and a jagged coastline hem glacier-carved Emerald Bay State Park, a teardrop cove of viridian water.
 You can take a small boat to the lake’s only island, just offshore.